roehling/postsrsd/README.rst

 Note that the Milter code is less tested and should be considered experimental for now and not ready for production.
 Feel free to report bugs or open pull requests if you try it out, though.

+Also note that due to limitations in the libMilter library, PostSRSd cannot reload the Milter configuration via ``SIGHUP`` or ``domains-file-watch`` yet.

 Migrating from version 1.x
 --------------------------